 Aspects of plant pest and pathogen biology will be studied to help understand how to obtain efficient and effective control.
 The full range of control techniques, both chemical and non-chemical, will be discussed.
 Students will learn about pests and diseases in their specific area of interest in agriculture, horticulture, forestry or conservation, be shown how to diagnose problems, and obtain experience in managing an integrated pest and disease control program in a simulated crop.

-Selected topics in Plant Protection including representative types of pathogens, fungicide resistance, biological control agents for disease, host resistance mechanisms, weed control, herbicide activity, and principles and methods of integrated management of arthropod (insect and mite) pests.
+Selected topics in Advanced Plant Protection, including host defence and disease resistance mechanisms, weed control and herbicide activity, as well as principles and methods of integrated arthropod pest (insect and mite) management.

 Page authorised by Academic Manager